Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 toc: false
 ---

+The authorization model in Altinn Apps / Altinn Platform is flexible and supports different needs.
-The authorization capabilties is based around ABAC (Attribute Based Access Controls) and the XACML standard.
+The authorization capabilities are based around ABAC (Attribute-Based Access Controls) and the XACML standard.

-This gives a very flexible authorization cababilities.
+This gives very flexible authorization capabilities.

 * Support authorization of app and platform access
-* Rights can be given to subjects with a given role, or direct to a person/organization or other type of attribute
+* Rights can be given to subjects with a given role, or direct to a person/organization or another type of attribute
 * Support unlimited levels of resource levels
 * Resources can have different access requirements based on resource state
 * Rules can contain obligations like security level required